Life of Agony: Second split (2012–2013)

-Second reunion (2014–present)
+Second reunion A Place Where There's No More Pain and The Sound of Scars (2014–2021)

 On March 22, 2014, Life of Agony confirmed on their official website that they were active again, and performed their first show since Caputo's gender confirmation at the Alcatraz Hard Rock & Metal Festival in Kortrijk, Belgium on August 8.
+The band continued touring in 2015 playing shows in the US along with festival appearances in Europe.

 On January 12, 2016, Life of Agony announced that they were signed to Napalm Records, and released A Place Where There's No More Pain, their first studio album in 12 years, on April 28, 2017.
+The album peaked at No. 3 on Billboard's Heatseekers Albums, No. 7 on Billboard's Independent Albums and No. 24 on the Top Hard Rock Albums and was met with critical acclaim.
+Being viewed as a strong return to form, with critics praising the album for Caputo's confident and heartfelt vocals, heavy riffs, and a blend of darkness and hope.
 In December of that same year, drummer Abruscato would leave the band for the second time, and was replaced by Veronica Bellino.
-While no official reason has been disclosed, Mina Caputo has accused Abruscato of transphobia and gaslighting as the reason he was kicked out, though he has disputed these claims.
+While no official reason has been disclosed, Keith Caputo has accused Abruscato of transphobia and gaslighting as the reason he was kicked out, though he has disputed these claims.

 The band announced the release, in October 2019, of its sixth studio album The Sound of Scars on Napalm Records again, which was being billed as "Chapter Two" to their debut River Runs Red.
 The concept album, hailed by Loudwire as one of the year's "Most Anticipated Hard Rock & Metal Albums" was produced and mixed by Grammy Award-winning producer Sylvia Massy and co-produced by the band's guitarist Joey Z, while engineer Howie Weinberg handled mastering duties.

 On August 9, 2019, the lead single "Scars" premiered on Billboard.
-The Sound of Scars would ultimately peak at No. 3 on Billboard's Heatseekers Albums and No. 7 on Billboard's Independent Albums.
-The album received critical acclaim and was named Album of the Year by The Aquarian.
+The Sound of Scars would ultimately peak at 35 on the US Billboard's Independent Albums.
+The album received critical acclaim being viewed as a worthy sequel to the band's debut, River Runs Red, and was named Album of the Year by The Aquarian.
+The group then went on tour in support of the album which lasted till December and included dates in North America and Europe.

+In early 2020 the band went on co headlining tour with Doyle, however they had to reschedule some of the May and April dates to September due to the COVID-19 pandemic.